cucumber/common/react/javascript/README.md

 </CustomRendering>
 ```

+Some components have multiple styling hooks - e.g. the `<Tags>` component has the `tags` class name for the list, and the `tag` class name for each item.
+In these cases, you can provide custom class names for just the ones you want to change, and any you omit will pick up the built-in styling like normal.

 ### Custom rendering

 To change the rendering of some components entirely, you can selectively provide your own component implementations to be used instead of the built-in ones.